BlackbitDigitalCommerce/pimcore-backup/README.md

 ```

 Please also see [the documentation for other configuration options](https://flysystem.thephpleague.com/docs/adapter/aws-s3/).

+To use other storage providers, please add the [flysystem adapter](https://flysystem.thephpleague.com/docs/#officially-supported-adapters) to your composer.json and configure `blackbit.backup.adapter` as documented.
+If you need help, feel free to contact [help@blackbit.de](mailto:help@blackbit.de).

 #### Compatibility with Flysystem 1
 You can still use this bundle with Flysystem 1 if you cannot use Flysystem 2 because of another dependency which needs Flysystem 1.
 In this case please add the following configuration in your `app/config/services.yml`: